 Many software products leave some files behind after a regular uninstall and sometimes, those leftovers can prevent you from reinstalling the app.

-If you want to make sure that you remove all the contents of VirtualBox, you need to use specialized uninstaller software such as IObit Uninstaller.
+If you want to make sure that you remove all the contents of VirtualBox, you need to use specialized software like CCleaner.

 2. Update the graphics card driver